Basic Computer Training in Lae

 During the second week, Caine Ruruk taught the pastors how to create a PowerPoint presentation using a projector and showed them the basics of Excel, like how to do simple calculations and basic bookkeeping skills such as recording the church tithes and offering on Excel.

 “What CRMF has brought here is a great impact that I’ve learnt so much.
-Thank you CRMF for bringing this training to the rural areas to help the simple people.” – Agatha D Francis, Secretary at PNG Mission Field, Seven Day Adventist Reform Movement.
+Thank you CRMF for bringing this training to the rural areas to help the simple people improve in our technology skills .” – Agatha D Francis, Secretary at PNG Mission Field, Seven Day Adventist Reform Movement.